pblanc5/A3-Antistasi-Plus/ForkChangelog.md

 - Persistent weather variable uses overcast instead of rain
 - Rebel Troops Training no longer increases infantry price
 - Big guard towers will be occupied
+- Deliver Supplies timer will no longer reset
+- Ability to override Demolitionist loadout in Rebel Loadouts
 - (GM, SOGPF) Items from Global Mobilization may appear in loot boxes when SOGPF DLC is used and "Allow items from Global Mobilization" option is turned on
 - (RHS) Lowered recoil of Zu-23 when it is mounted on vehicle
 - (3CB Factions Cold War, Takistan) Fixed no tribal uniforms issue
 - (CUP) Adjustments of faction templates with the usage of new CUP Vehicles/Units/Weapons mod items

 ### Removals
+- (GM Cold War Mode) Removed HK69 grenade launcher from Bundeswehr weapon pool
-- (Cold War mode) removed modern variants of AS VAL from Arms Dealer store
+- (Cold War mode) removed unintentional modern variants of AS VAL from Arms Dealer store

 ## 1.7.5
 ### Additions